 - 4.2.1 LUBRICATE THE WINCH as necessary, and make sure the breather plug is clean and properly installed.
-Add a rust preventative for long term storage. - 4.2.2 SEAL THE WINCH in plastic with a desiccant to help protect it from rust, corrosion, and other damage. - 4.2.3 STORE THE WINCH upright, in a cool clean place away from corrosive chemicals and moisture. - 4.2.4 ROTATE THE DRUM periodically to keep bearing and gears surfaces from becoming lacquered. - 4.2.5 INSPECT THE WINCH according to Section 3.4 Inspecting the Equipment before installing it in a new location. - 4.2.6 TEST INSULATION RESISTANCE in the motor to detect moisture damage.
+Add a rust preventative for long term storage. - 4.2.2 SEAL THE WINCH in plastic with a desiccant to help protect it from rust, corrosion, and other damage. - 4.2.3 STORE THE WINCH upright, in a cool clean place away from corrosive chemicals and moisture. - 4.2.4 ROTATE THE DRUM PERIODICALLY to keep bearing and gears surfaces from becoming lacquered. - 4.2.5 INSPECT THE WINCH according to the Instructions for Periodic Inspection before installing it for operation. - 4.2.6 TEST INSULATION RESISTANCE in the motor to detect moisture damage.
 Refer to the motor manufacturer's instructions. - 4.2.7 LUBRICATE THE WINCH PROPERLY prior to operation.
-See section 3.3 Lubricating the Winch.
+See Section 3.3 Lubricating the Winch.